SPECIALITIES

 The work I did with my counselor unequivocally changed my life for the better, and through the therapeutic process, I discovered a deep and wide reservoir for connecting with people from all walks of life.
 I am a therapist because learning the stories of others, and I value the opportunity to hold space for each of my clients.

-After receiving a Bachelor’s in Psychology at The University of Houston in 2003, she completed her Master’s in Counseling at Houston Baptist University in 2007.
-In addition to being a member of the Houston Group Psychotherapy Society, Erica has intensive training in perinatal loss and grief as well as perinatal mood and anxiety disorders through the Seleni Institute.
+After receiving a Bachelor’s in Psychology at The University of Houston in 2003, I completed my Master’s in Counseling at Houston Baptist University in 2007.
+In addition to being a member of the Houston Group Psychotherapy Society, I have intensive training in perinatal loss and grief as well as perinatal mood and anxiety disorders through the Seleni Institute.

 Graduate Degree: Master’s in Counseling at Houston Baptist University